 Frequently Asked Questions

-Portland Middle School Hockey (PMSH) is designed to provide middle school-aged children who reside in Portland and/or attend a public or private school in Portland with an opportunity to play competitive hockey.
+Portland and Cape Elizabeth (PACE) Middle School Hockey is designed to provide middle school-aged children who reside in and/or attend a public or private school in Portland or Cape Elizabeth with an opportunity to play competitive hockey.
 Each of our teams is known as “The City Team”, which identifies our players at each level as being affiliated with a citywide program.
-Fifth graders are included in our program but only permitted to play on our junior varsity team.
+Fifth graders are included in our program but are only permitted to play on our junior varsity team.

-PMSH is a private organization and it’s NOT funded by either the City of Portland on the Portland School Department.
+PACE is a private organization and it’s NOT funded by the City of Portland or the Town of Cape Elizabeth or their school departments.
 All fees and costs associated with running the program are raised by parents, players, volunteers and other business supporters.

 What does it cost?

-The cost for the past several years has been $295 per player.
-In order for PMSH to keep this fee affordable, a variety of fund-raising activates are held throughout the year.
+The cost for the program in $345 per player.
+In order for PACE to keep this fee affordable, a variety of fund-raising activates are held throughout the year.
 It is imperative that parents and players participate in these events.
+That cost includes:

 When is registration?